LostTrailBreaker/Unpatched-and-GLOG/Game Design/MOSAICs/STRESS AND PANIC.md

 ---
 Date: 202205270842
-Title: "STRESS AND PANIC"
+Title: STRESS AND PANIC
-Aliases:
+aliases:
+tags:
+  - mosaic
 ---
 # d6 STRESS and PANIC
 Sanity and STRESS are fun mechanics.
 I like them.
 They promote growth of characters and provide another way for your HERO to be taken out of the action.